sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

     ![input with keys](input.png)

-    >Note these credentials will be used by a Cloud Foundry command to return the details of an SAP HANA database service.
-Ensure the user can login successfully to a site such as [SAP Community](https://community.sap.com/) and not have two-factor authentication enabled.
+    >Note these credentials will be used by a Cloud Foundry command to return the details of a SAP HANA database service.
+Ensure the user can log in successfully to a site such as [SAP Community](https://community.sap.com/) and not have two-factor authentication enabled.
 The user should appear under the members list at the space level in the BTP Cockpit and have the role space developer.
 Additional details on creating a technical user can be found at [Creating a Technical User for Cloud Platform Integration](https://blogs.sap.com/2018/08/17/creating-a-technical-user-for-cloud-platform-integration/).

     >![space members](space-members.png)